Regional_Universals.jpg

 Copyright 2005 Charles Wish

-Most of my work blends subjects from some pretty diverse places and times.
-The ease at which 21st century technology allows me to do this can at times be overwhelming, but always seems to excite me just the same.
+Most of my work blends subjects from highly diverse places and times.
+The ease at which 21st-century technology allows me to do this can be overwhelming at times, but it always seems to excite me just the same.

 --Pauline Melville

-One morning way back in 2002 I found myself sitting in a Los Angeles coffee shop.
-On this occasion I had a chance to converse with an interesting senior woman of Guatemalan ancestry.
-While obviously still devoted to her native familial customs this particular woman expressed an enthusiastic interest in the Druid traditions of Iona, even though she had never been to Europe.
-As we conversed further she also began to share a well-informed awareness of 1930’s music from the Mississippi delta, a region which she also stated she had never encountered physically.
+One morning, way back in 2002, I found myself sitting in a Los Angeles coffee shop.
+On this occasion, I had a chance to converse with an interesting senior woman of Guatemalan ancestry.
+While still devoted to her native familial customs, this particular woman expressed an enthusiastic interest in the Druid traditions of Iona, even though she had never been to Europe.
+As we continued to converse, she also began to share a well-informed awareness of 1930’s music from the Mississippi delta, another region which she stated she had never encountered physically.

 Blues and roots music from the American south are subjects I have long been drawn to and happened to be studying at the time this conversation took place.
 Consequently, a cultural connection between us had now been established.
-When I inquired as to how she came in contact with these various traditions she explained that she had always spent a lot of her free time researching at the local public-library.
-But, due to technological advancements, she now enjoyed spending more time at home with cable television and the ever more searchable internet.
+When I inquired as to how she came in contact with these various traditions, she explained that she had always spent a lot of her free time researching at the local public library.
+Due to technological advancements however, she now enjoyed spending more time at home with cable television and the ever more searchable internet.

 It was at this exact time and place that several ideas I had been entertaining crystallized for me: